I took AI Ethics at Georgia Tech and here is what I learned. Here are innovations related to AI/ML to put some context:

-I read many research papers and explored datasets and discovered that in the majority of surveys, responders are white males.
+Many research papers and datasets show that in the majority of surveys, responders are white males.
 The algorithm is deployed into a product and it only identifies and benefits this population.
 The algorithm would affect these populations: race and color (non-white), sex (female), probably national origin and citizenship, pregnancy, and family status.

 Misuse and unfair use of AI/ML algorithms